gvwilson/sensibleadventures/nardica/nardica.md

 Rothera bustled around them as the bus hummed quietly through its streets and up the long, gentle slope that led to the governor's mansion.
-The G-80 stayed a steady five meters in front of them, its twin turrets swivelling from side to side each time they went through an intersection.
+The G-80 stayed a steady five meters in front of them, its twin turrets swivelling each time they went through an intersection.
-The Marines jogged along beside them, their exoskeletons turning each stride into a long, low leap.
+The Marines jogged along on either side, their exoskeletons turning each stride into a long, low leap.
-Traffic pulled aside to let them pass, and people turned to watch them go by, but Iffy didn't see any of the mad scramble that a convoy like theirs would cause in Halley.
+Traffic pulled aside to let them pass, but Iffy didn't see any of the mad scramble that a convoy like theirs would cause in Halley.
-Her heart skipped a beat once when she thought she saw a face that she was hoping and not hoping to see, but then the girl turned his head and she realized it was someone else.
+Her heart skipped a beat once when she thought she saw a particular face in the crowd, but then the girl turned his head and she realized it was someone else.
-If it hadn't been that,
-and for Uncle Jack muttering under his breath and snapping at Aunt Naggie when she tried to shush him, she would have thoroughly enjoyed the ride.

 As they drew closer to the governor's mansion, the three-story cinderblock buildings of the old town gave way to newer, brighter construction.
-Foamed glass reflected the blue sky back at itself and repeated the anti-aircraft laser turrets that surrounded the mansion to create a forest of gangly triple-strutted forms.
+Foamed glass reflected the blue sky and the tall anti-aircraft laser towers that surrounded the mansion.
 Iffy pressed her face against the bus window and stared hungrily at the greenhouses nestled among the turrets' feet.
-Apple and oranges and bananas and flowers---flowers!---made a green riot beneath the carefully-insulated panels.
+Apple and oranges and bananas and flowers---flowers!---made a green riot beneath the insulating panels.

-Without warning her stomach rumbled, making her blush.
+Without warning her stomach rumbled.
 Doctor Johel smiled from the seat behind Wales.
 "I'm sure lunch will be served," she promised.

 "Thanks," Iffy mumbled,
-feeling her uncle's glare on her back.
+feeling her foster father's glare on her back.
 Suddenly resentful of his disapproval, she asked,
 "So what kind o' doctor are you?"